FAQs: Becket Fund’s Lawsuits Against HHS

 Again, the answer is no. Until now, federal policy has generally protected the conscience rights of religious institutions and individuals in the health care sector.
 For example, for 25 years, Congress has protected religious institutions from discrimination (based on their adherence to natural family planning) in foreign aid grant applications.
 For 12 years, Congress has both exempted religious health plans from the contraception mandate in the Federal Employees’ Health Benefit Program and protected individuals covered under other health plans from discrimination based on their refusal to dispense contraception due to religious belief.

-On the state level, the federal mandate is unquestionably broader in scope and narrower in its exemption than all of the 28 State’s comparable laws.
-Almost half the states do not have a state contraception mandate at all, so there is no need for an exemption.
-Of the States that have some sort of state contraception mandate (all less sweeping than the federal one here), 19 provide an exemption.
+Furthermore, the federal mandate is unquestionably broader in scope and narrower in exemption than any comparable state mandate.
+Almost half the states do not have a contraception mandate at all, so there is no need for an exemption.
+Of the states that have some sort of mandate (all less sweeping than the federal one here), 19 provide an exemption.
 Of those 19 states with an exemption, only three (California, New York, and Oregon) define the exemption nearly as narrowly as the federal one, although the federal exemption is still worse because of the regulation’s discretionary language that the government “may” grant an exemption.
 Moreover, religious organizations in states with a mandate—even those where there is no express exemption—may opt out by simply self-insuring, dropping prescription drug coverage, or offering ERISA plans.
-The federal mandate permits none of these alternatives, and therefore is less protective of religious liberty than any of the States’ policies.
+The federal mandate permits none of these alternatives, and therefore is less protective of religious liberty than any of the states’ policies.

-There is something quite unsettling about the government mandating that—while a university pastor may preach to his student congregants on Sunday that pre-marital sexual intercourse, contraception, and abortion are all immoral—on Monday, the university has to pay for those students to be educated, counseled, and provided with drugs, devices and procedures in direct violation of those teachings.
+There is something quite unsettling about the government mandating that—while a university pastor may preach to his student congregants on Sunday that pre-marital sex, contraception, or abortion are immoral—on Monday, the university must provide access for those students to be educated, counseled, and provided with services in direct violation of those teachings.

 The Becket Fund’s lawsuits challenge the government mandate as a violation of the First Amendment of the U.S. Constitution, the Religious Freedom Restoration Act (RFRA), and the Administrative Procedures Act (APA).